-If the concepts of loans and credit are new to you and you’re looking for a way to improve your credit score, you’re probably wondering if you should get a credit card.
+If the concepts of loans and credit are new to you and you’re looking for a way to improve your credit score, you’re probably wondering if you should get your first credit card.

 In this article, we’ll help you understand who should get a credit card and point out some common mistakes to avoid as you work to build your credit history.